UofT-DSI/production/lessons/part_4/production_4_feature_engineering.md

 + From the perspective of variables and values, we sometimes talk about *code* or, more frequently, how a variable is *encoded*.
 + The *encoding of a variable* is the representation of the data.
-+ Some of the models that we use will often benefit or will require that data be *encoded* in a form that is better suited for the model's inputs.
++ Some of the models we use will often benefit or require that data be *encoded* in a form that is better suited for the model's inputs.
-+ Encoding (or recoding) many times involves changing a variable type: creating dummy variables implies converting information in a categorical variable to a numeric variable, for example.
++ Encoding (or recoding) often involves changing a variable type: creating dummy variables implies converting information from a categorical variable to a numeric variable, for example.

 :::
 :::{.column}